Reinforcement Learning for Testing Interdependent Requirements in Autonomous Vehicles: An Empirical Study: Approach

-\method builds a testing environment consisting of the AV and its operating environment.
+\morl builds a testing environment consisting of the AV and its operating environment.
 As Figure~\ref{fig:overview} shows, to configure the operating environment of the AV, at each time step $t$, the EQL agent observes the current state $s_{t}$ from the testing environment, which contains the state of both the AV and its operating environment.
 The agent then samples a vector of multi-objective weights $\boldsymbol{\omega}_t$ based on the number of requirements targeted for violation.
 Taking the concatenation of $s_t$ and $\boldsymbol{\omega}_t$ as input, the MQ-network computes the corresponding Q-values.
 Based on these Q-values and the weight vector $\boldsymbol{\omega}_t$, the behavior policy decides an action $a_{t}$ to configure the AV's operating environment.
 The AV navigates in the newly configured environment for a specified period, during which the objective function calculator computes values in real-time based on the objective functions designed for each requirement violation, considering the state of the AV and the environment.
 These values are then fed into the vector reward function calculator for vector reward computation.
 After the AV reaches time step $t+1$, i.e., $a_t$ is finished, the EQL agent observes the next state $s_{t+1}$.
 The vector reward function calculator then calculates the corresponding vector reward $\mathbf{r}_{t}$ for the triplet $(s_{t}, a_{t}, \boldsymbol{\omega}_t)$ based on the objective function values during time step $t$.
 The agent then constructs a transition tuple $<s_{t}, a_{t}, \mathbf{r}_{t}, s_{t+1}>$ and stores it in a replay buffer using a specific replay mechanism.
 Notice that $\boldsymbol{\omega}_t$ is decoupled from the transition, which allows for sample-efficient learning by using the prioritized experience replay scheme~\cite{schaul2015prioritized}.
-Once the replay memory is full, a minibatch sampled from the replay buffer, along with randomly sampled weights, are used to update the MQ-network.
-To ensure stability when training the MQ-network, a separate target network with identical architecture as the MQ-network is used to generate target Q-values for loss calculation.
-Its parameters are clones from the MQ-network every fixed number of steps.
-Finally, \method terminates an episode when the AV either completes its route, collides with other objects, or reaches the time limit (timeout).
+Once a sufficient number of transitions have been collected in the replay memory, a minibatch sampled from the replay buffer, along with randomly sampled weights, are used to update the MQ-network.
+For each sampled transition and weight, the best action $a^*_t$ and weight $\boldsymbol{\omega}^*$ are determined by the online MQ-network.
+The target Q-value for this action-weight pair is then computed using a target network with an identical architecture to the MQ-network.
+The loss is computed based on the target Q-value and the Q-value predicted by the MQ-network, and is used to update the network parameters.
+The target network parameters are clones from the MQ-network every fixed number of steps.
+Finally, \morl terminates an episode when the AV either completes its route, collides with other objects, or reaches the time limit (timeout).